widmerin/LyricsAnalyzer/README.md

 Songs: Top 25 songs per date

 ### Fetching the data
+Fetch Date: 15.10.2018 20:02
+Fetched data items: 2200

-Run Pyhton Script ```chartsLyrics.py``` to fetch data and save to JSON file.
+Run Pyhton Script ```chartsLyrics.py``` to fetch data again and save to JSON file.

 ### Raw Data
 The gathered data is stored as a JSON file.
-JSON Objects: 2200

 Record sample:
 ```
 [{